LemmyNet/lemmyBB/README.md

 nano /etc/systemd/system/lemmy_bb.service
 ```

-and insert the following content and adapt 'LEMMY_BB_BACKEND' and 'LEMMY_BB_LISTEN_ADDRESS' to your installation
+and insert the following content and adapt 'LEMMYBB_BACKEND' and 'LEMMYBB_LISTEN_ADDRESS' to your installation
 ```
 [Unit]
 Description=lemmy_bb